luolapeikko/sleep/README.md

-# sleep promise with optional abort signal support (works on both browser and node with node-abort-controller module)
+# sleep promise with abort support

+## should work on both browser and node with node-abort-controller module

 ```typescript
 await sleep(1000); // plain sleep